-The Commitment from Commodore, General Committee and Secretary
+The Commitment from Commodore, General Committee and General Manager

 The Importance of the Co-operation of all Officers, Staff and Members.

-The Club is obliged, after incorporating input from General Committee, Secretary and Staff:
+The Club is obliged, after incorporating input from General Committee, General Manager and Staff:

-5. To implement a health and safety management system.
+- To manage a health and safety management system.

 All employees have a duty under the Act:

-3. To report any hazard or potential hazard known to them to the safety officer.
+- To report any hazard or potential hazard known to them to the Safety Officer.

 All Members and their guests are responsible: